 Ingredients Notes

 - Buttermilk - You can also use full fat kefir or plain yogurt.
-To make buttermilk, stir 1 cup of milk with 1 tbsp of lemon juice or vinegar.
-Allow to sit on your counter for at least 10 minutes before using.
+To make buttermilk, mix together 1 cup of room temperature milk with 1 tbsp of lemon juice or vinegar.
+Allow to sit on your counter for at least 10 minutes.

 - Flour – All-purpose flour is used in this recipe.